xiongjiuli/xiongjiuli/README.md

 ## Hi there 👋

 ✨My Brief Introduction✨
-- 😀 I’m a graduate student majoring in Computer Science at ShanghaiTech University
+- 😀 I am a graduate student majoring in Computer Science at ShanghaiTech University
+- 🧑‍🔬 I am working as a research assistant at Southern University of Science and Technology
-- 👩‍💻 I’m currently working on CT image analysis using deep learning methods
+- 👩‍💻 I am currently working on multimodal LLMs for classification and prediction using clinical data (both image and non-image)
+- 🔍 I am seeking a Ph.D. position in AI for healthcare, with a focus on LLMs, agents, and multimodality
-- 📫 How to reach me: xiongjl2022@shanghaitech.edu.cn
+- 📫 How to reach me: xiongjl@mail.sustech.edu.cn